Market turns net short on sterling for first time since December

 That follows six weeks of investors reducing their sterling long positions.

-The pound's long-term prospects are hampered by risks relating to Brexit, which will come into focus again as soon as coronavirus lockdown measures start to ease, analysts say.
+The pound's long-term prospects are hampered by risks relating to Brexit, which will come into focus again as soon as coronavirus lockdown measures start to ease.

-Late on Friday, rating agencies S&P announced that it would keep the UK's credit rating at "AA" (stable).
+As trade talks between the European Union and Britain continue via teleconferencing, the British government maintains that it will not extend its transition period beyond the December 2020 deadline, even if a deal has not been reached.

-On Sunday, the British retail industry's lobby group and its main trade union issued new guidance to retailers in preparation for an anticipated easing by the government of the country's coronavirus lockdown and the re-opening of more stores.
+Unlike in 2019 when lawmakers were able to block a no-deal Brexit, Johnson's large parliamentary majority makes this a real possibility.

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075427104;))